stanchan/clock-8001/README.md

 Changes the start time of the running count up.

-Be aware that since this alters the start timestamp you need to use negative values to increase the displayed value and positive to decrease.

 Payload:
-1. int32 time in seconds to add or substract from the count up start timestamp
+1. int32 time in seconds to add or substract from the count up

 ### /clock/kill